 - Institutional Limited Partners Association (ILPA)

-These organizations provide resources, engagement opportunities and other resources to more effectively address ESG issues.
-Common issues addressed by the coalitions include, but are not limited to, climate; gender, racial, and ethnic diversity; shareholder rights; corporate governance; and workers’ rights.
-The SBI continues to research additional coalitions that will provide resources to the SBI to better address ESG issues within the SBI investment portfolios.
+These organizations provide research, engagement opportunities and other resources that enable the SBI to more effectively assess relevant ESG issues.
+Common issues include, but are not limited to, climate; gender, racial, and ethnic diversity; shareholder rights; corporate governance; and workers’ rights.
+The SBI continues to assess additional resources.

 Manager Due Diligence